-A total of five bulk environmental samples were taken during the excavation of Area 8.
-Four bulk samples, weighing 175kg were processed by WA.
+A total of seven bulk environmental samples, weighing 289kg, were taken during the excavation of Hotspot 16, and were processed by WA.
 Samples were processed according to guidelines stipulated in the Wardell Armstrong LLP.
-Technical Manual No. 2 (2018) and Wardell Armstrong (2019).
+Technical Manual No. 2 (2018) and Wardell Armstrong (2019) [Appendix V].
 The assessment identified the significance and potential of the material for further analysis, and provided identification to species where practical to do so on material selected for radiocarbon dating.
-Due to samples being damaged in storage and transit, one sample were deemed unfit for processing by WA.
-The full report by Freddie Sisson is included as Appendix V. No charred plant remains (CPR), shell or bone material was recovered from the environmental samples.
+The full report by Freddie Sisson is included as Appendix V. No magnetic material, bone or shell fragments were recovered from the environmental samples.